 - You should have a follow up appointment with your physician in 2-3 weeks.
 You should schedule this appointment at your pre-operative visit.
-If it is not, please call to schedule as soon as possible at (281) 316-0121 or at www.jagsortho.com. - Your second post-operative visit will be approximately 3 months after surgery.
+If it is not, please call to schedule as soon as possible at (281) 316-0121, via your Klara account, or at www.jagsortho.com. - Your second post-operative visit will be approximately 3 months after surgery.